Scaling B2B Sales: The Hidden Cost of Manual Commission Tracking

 If your team sells across multiple platforms (like Stripe, Gumroad, Whop, or direct wire transfers), Monday mornings likely look the same for your finance team: A pile of CSV exports, a messy master spreadsheet, and three hours of detective work trying to match payments to the correct sales rep.

 This manual process is not just an administrative burden; it is a hidden tax on your growth and team morale.
+Automated commission tracking eliminates the Monday-morning archaeology entirely — but most teams overestimate what it costs to set up and underestimate how quickly the investment pays back.

 The True Cost of "Spreadsheet Archaeology"